This is a suggested eight days travel itinerary for Guatemala that includes Antigua, Lake Atitlán & Tikal.

 - Day 2: Explore Antigua

-- Day 5: Explore Lake Atitlán & Indigenous Villages
+- Day 5: Explore Lake Atitlán and Indigenous Villages

 - Day 8: Explore Tikal's Mayan Ruins